Chicago Bulls: 2021–24: DeRozan and LaVine era

-In the 2021 offseason, the Chicago Bulls made several notable moves aimed at improving their roster.
+In the 2021 off-season, the Chicago Bulls made several notable moves aimed at improving their roster.
 They selected Ayo Dosunmu with the 38th pick in the second round of the NBA Draft, traded for Lonzo Ball from the New Orleans Pelicans, and signed free agent Alex Caruso.
 The Bulls also received DeMar DeRozan from the San Antonio Spurs, giving up Thaddeus Young, Al-Farouq Aminu, and draft picks.

 The Bulls's new look lineup initially performed quite well, making it to the top seed in the Eastern Conference in January 2022.
-DeRozan’s performance in this period, including back-to-back buzzer-beater three-pointers against the Indiana Pacers and Washington Wizards, briefly captured the spotlight.
+DeRozan's performance in this period, including back-to-back buzzer-beater three-pointers against the Indiana Pacers and Washington Wizards, briefly captured the spotlight.
 After Lonzo Ball was sidelined with a knee injury requiring a meniscus replacement, the team struggled to maintain consistency.
 DeRozan earned an All-Star selection and LaVine joined him as a reserve, but the team quickly fell in the rankings.
 They finished the season in sixth place in the Eastern Conference and were eliminated in the first round of the playoffs by the Milwaukee Bucks in five games.

-In the 2022 offseason, the Bulls re-signed LaVine to a five-year, $215.2 million contract (the largest in franchise history) and selected Dalen Terry in the draft.
+In the 2022 off-season, the Bulls re-signed LaVine to a five-year, $215.2 million contract (the largest in franchise history) and selected Dalen Terry in the draft.
 They also signed Patrick Beverley mid-season in an attempt to reignite their playoff hopes.
-However, despite some individual success, the team’s lack of consistency persisted.
+However, despite some individual success, the team's lack of consistency persisted.
 The Bulls finished 40–42 in the 2022–23 season and earned a spot in the play-in tournament, beating the Toronto Raptors in a bittersweet win for Derozan, before they were again eliminated by the Miami Heat.

-The 2023 offseason saw the Bulls trade for the 35th pick in the draft and select Julian Philips, while also re-signing Vucevic and Coby White.
+The 2023 off-season saw the Bulls trade for the 35th pick in the draft and select Julian Philips, while also re-signing Vucevic and Coby White.
 The Bulls finished with a 39–43 record, once again securing a play-in spot.
 After defeating the Atlanta Hawks, they were eliminated by the Miami Heat in the second game, missing the playoffs for the second consecutive year.